natcap/invest/readme.md

 ## To develop and launch this Application

+* `npm start`  but first,
 * `npm install`
-* clone natcap.invest and checkout a recent revision (e.g. `main`)
-* setup a conda* environment with deps for `natcap.invest Flask PyInstaller`
-* build invest binaries
-	`python -m PyInstaller --workpath build/pyi-build --clean --distpath build ./invest-flask.spec`
+* bind to an `invest` executeable

+In production, the invest exe comes from prebuilt binaries that are an artifact of the `invest` build process.

+For development, there are options:
+* A. Duplicate the production setup by fetching prebuilt binaries
-* `npm start`
+`npm run fetch-invest`

-(* invest-flask.spec script assumes a conda environment)

-## To build this application
+* B. use an any other locally installed, compatible, invest CLI (e.g. from an active python environment).
+To configure this, see `.env-example`

 `npm run build`  -- calls babel to transpile ES6 and jsx code to commonjs

 `npm run dist`  -- packages build source into an electron application using electron-builder

-### To run linter or tests
+### To run various scripts and local programs
+See the "scripts" section of `package.json` and run of them like:
 `npm run lint`
 `npm run test`

-To run these or other command-line utils of locally installed packages outside the context of the `package.json scripts`, use `npx` (e.g. `npx eslint ...`) as a shortcut to the executeable.
+To run other scripts or CLIs of locally installed packages, prefix commands with `npx` (e.g. `npx eslint ...`).
+Otherwise, only globally installed packages are on the PATH.

-### To run a single test file:
+#### E.g. run a single test file:
 `npx jest --coverage=false --verbose app.test.js`

-To run snippets of code outside the electron runtime, but with the same ECMAscript features and babel configurations, use `node -r @babel/register script.js`.
+To run javascript outside the electron runtime, but with the same ECMAscript features and babel configurations, use `node -r @babel/register script.js`.